Flip Your Grip for Muscle Growth

 If you have injuries, there are some exercises that you wouldn't want to do at all, but by reversing the grip, you actually lower the risk factor.
 The chest and shoulders are two examples.
 If you have a shoulder injury such as a torn rotator cuff, by reversing the grip, you may be able to perform bench presses and overhead dumbbell presses without further damaging the muscle.
 Obviously, you would still have to get clearance from your doctor, but it's an option that you wouldn't have at all if you were forced to use the traditional overhand grip.

 There is a downside.
 The biggest problem is the amount of stress flipping your grip puts on your wrists.
 The best way to minimize that is by using bars that position your wrists at an angle.
 The EZ-bar is a better choice for that than the traditional straight barbell.

 A variation of the flipped grip is something called a staggered grip.
 That's where one hand holds the bar overhand and the other one underhand.
 If you use the staggered grip on exercises like barbell shrugs, your body gets two benefits.

 When you use heavier weights, there can be a problem with the bar rolling out of your hands.
-With one hand on top twisting the bar one way, and the other one underneath twisting the bar in the opposite direction, the bar is less likely to "roll" either way.
-(In physics this principal is known as reverse torsion.)
-By using a staggered grip you maintain a stronger hold on the bar and can concentrate on improving your form and strength.
+With one hand on top twisting the bar one way and the other one underneath twisting the bar in the opposite direction, the bar is less likely to "roll" either way.
+(In physics, this principle is known as reverse torsion.)
+By using a staggered grip, you maintain a stronger hold on the bar and can concentrate on improving your form and strength.

 Start by laying your thumbs along the length of the bar.
 Then wrap your fingers OVER your thumb.
-Now your thumb is being held in place by the other four fingers, greatly increasing the amount of force you can apply to the bar.
+Now, your thumb is being held in place by the other four fingers, significantly increasing the amount of force you can apply to the bar.